10 common items that drive your taxes.

 Required Minimum Distribution (RMD)

-If you turned age 72 in 2022 and took a distribution from your retirement accounts, don’t forget to report that as taxable income for 2022.
-If you haven’t taken your 2022 RMD yet, you have until April 1, 2023, to do so.
-But, keep in mind, you will still be required to take your 2023 RMD by December 31st this year and every year going forward.
-There were big changes to the RMD rules because of the SECURE Act 2.0, so if you are approaching RMD age, work with your advisor and CPA to see how these changes might impact you.
+If you did take a distribution from your retirement accounts, don't forget to report that as taxable income for 2023.
+RMD rules will continue to change over the next several years, so if you are approaching RMD age, work with your advisor and CPA to see how these changes might impact you.

 Capital Losses